Hasui | Konjiki Hall at Hiraizumi

 “五月雨茫茫,莫非避开未曾降,光堂(金色堂)犹辉煌。”——松尾芭蕉

 This example, which is in perfect condition and comes from the original blocks, dates from 1979.
 Like the first run, it is numbered – this is 87 out of 350.
-A subsequent edition with a “Heisei” seal printed after 1989 also had a run of 350.
+A subsequent edition with a “Heisei” seal printed after 1989.
 Numbering prints was one of many elements borrowed from Western print makers after Japan was “opened.”

 The temple was included in the World Natural and Cultural Heritage List in 2011.
 In the Golden Hall, 31 statues are designated as national treasures.